The Ultimate Guide to Personal Branding Photography

 Differentiating yourself from the competition

 No one else has the same story as you, the same values, the same taste in music to dance around your living room to when no one is watching.
-And, once you've convinced people of your skill set, your personal brand is the thing that is going to make one person opt for you over someone else.
+And, once you've convinced people of your skill set and experience, your personality is the thing that will make someone choose to work with you rather than someone else.

-Your personal brand is, basically, how you get across your uniqueness to your potential clients, employers, investors, or whoever you are trying to reach with your marketing.
+Your personal brand is at the heart of building trust with potential clients, employers, investors, or whoever you are trying to reach with your marketing.

 Building trust with potential clients